More than just a room

 Music maestros from across the globe don’t just come for the Leeds Festival once a year, the First Direct Arena and O2 Academy pull in big names and huge crowds for an unparalleled concert experience.
 And the Summer Concert Series in Millennium Square draws visitors from across the country every summer, come rain or shine.

 The booming independent scene competes fiercely with the popularity of the big concert halls; they offer very friendly discounts to Leeds students to keep this buzzing scene going throughout the year.
 Gigs at the Brudenell Social Club or The Wardrobe are an absolute must for any student in town.

 But Leeds’ cultural scene doesn’t end at music; the recently refurbished Leeds Art Gallery and the more contemporary Tetley Art Gallery, are equal beacons for art enthusiasts and anyone seeking an afternoon of escapism or inspiration.
 The amazing collections of twentieth century works and contemporary art will have you hooked, and provide a great alternative to usual student venues.
 Plus, it’s just a short journey out of the city to reach the Yorkshire Sculpture Park, a perfect way to spend a day in Spring looking at magnificent works outdoors, with a great café and gift shop to match.

-Nightlife in Leeds
+Going out out in Leeds

 What’s the best night out you can remember?
 A night out in Leeds may well surpass that.
 A city know for it’s emerging independent music scene, scores of bars, bottomless brunches, mouth-watering restaurants and festivals, the possibilities are almost endless.